 The suite consists of a large room and a smaller annex.
 The annex is reserved for teaching use during 1st and 2nd year lab hours so that lab sessions are not disrupted by general traffic.
 Otherwise, you are welcome to use any available PC at any time during opening hours.

-The machines in the main room of the computing suite have Intel processors with 1GB RAM.
+The machines in the main room of the computing suite have Intel processors with at least 4GB RAM.
 All PCs are networked and run the same software packages.

 Rules